PlexiOSS/.github/profile/README.md

-# Plexi Hub
+# Omniplex
-Your one stop shop for all the Omniplex services and infrastructure!
+Your one stop shop for all the open-source Omniplex services and infrastructure!

 ---